 Can working with ag retailers help our lakes?

 PARM is a project of the Integrated Pest Management (IPM) Institute of North America, a non-profit devoted to improving health and the environment.
-Through a Clean Lakes Alliance grant awarded for 2018, PARM is working with local agriculture retailers to increase sales of products and services to reduce phosphorus in the Yahara Watershed.
+Through a Clean Lakes Grant awarded for 2018, PARM is working with local agriculture retailers to increase sales of products and services to reduce phosphorus in the Yahara Watershed.
 Clean Lakes Alliance has contributed $8,000, which will leverage a $53,000 total project budget.

 PARM first applied their phosphorus reduction strategy to the Sandusky River Watershed, located south of Lake Erie in Ohio, with great success.
 The group’s work in the Sandusky River Watershed and the entire Great Lakes region led to increases in sales of targeted products and services, greatly affecting phosphorus-loss reduction.
 In one year’s time, from 2015 to 2016, an estimated 4.5 million pounds of phosphorus were kept out of the Great Lakes Basin.